 - In applications where the supply ducts carry heated air to areas outside the space where the furnace is installed, the return air must be delivered to the furnace by duct(s) secured to the furnace casing, running full size and without interruption.
 Do not use the back of the furnace for return air. - Position the furnace with the return air ductwork ensuring even alignment of furnace (or coil casing) air opening and return air duct.
 NOTE: The ductwork must have an opening equal to that of the return air opening of the furnace (or coil casing).
-See Figure 29 (page 29) or Figure 30 (page 29) for return air opening size.
+See Figure 26 (page 27) for return air opening size.